bratin03/DOCS-DB/Part-B/Readme.md

 ## Structure of The Project

+Project Information:
+- `Readme.md`: Project readme file.
+- `Makefile`: File containing build instructions.
+- `Doxyfile`: Configuration file for Doxygen.

+Directories:
 - `bin/`: Directory containing binary files.
 - `config/`: Directory containing configuration files.
 - `docs/`: Directory containing documentation files.
-- `Doxyfile`: Configuration file for Doxygen.
 - `log/`: Directory containing log files.
-- `Makefile`: File containing build instructions.
-- `Readme.md`: Project readme file.
 - `scripts/`: Directory containing various scripts.
 - `src/`: Directory containing source code files.

 ### Note: Since DPDK can not be run on a virtual NIC, for running our code we use a virtual machine.
 The server can be run on the virtual machine with and without DPDK.
 The client can be run on the host machine.
 We build a virtual machine with a NIC that can be configured to run with DPDK.